Muskan-Tarafder/FundRaiser_Web/README.md

 📌 Notes
 This is a dummy UI project — no real authentication or secure login.
 Signup form saves data to the database; login form uses dummy checks.
-Dashboard content is static or based on demo data fetched from MongoDB.
+Dashboard content is based on demo data fetched from MongoDB.